 Chicago apartment renters, have you lost your job, gig work, or other income due to fallout of the Coronavirus (COVID-19) pandemic?
 If so, there are numerous government and non-profit rent relief programs that will help you pay the rent in the short term.
-We hope that you’re soon returning to full employment, gloriously full gig-work schedules, or will otherwise recover your income soon – but in the meantime, take heart that Chief Judge Evans of the Cook County Circuit Court has placed a moratorium on new eviction orders until May 18 (meaning that your landlord will not be able to file to evict you before that date, even if you don’t pay the rent), and Sheriff Dart has suspended enforcement of current eviction orders until April 14.
+We hope that you’re soon returning to full employment, gloriously full gig-work schedules, or will otherwise recover your income soon – but in the meantime, take heart that Governor J.B.
+Pritzker has extended the Illinois eviction moratorium for most of the summer in 2020 (meaning that your landlord will not be able to file to evict you before that date, even if you don’t pay the rent).
 And the following rent relief programs might be available to Chicago apartment dwellers:

 The City of Chicago COVID-19 Housing Assistance Grant